cake-build/cake-vs/README.md

 on it.

 ## Task Runner Explorer
-Open Task Runner Explorer by right-clicking the Brunch configuration file and select **Task Runner Explorer** from the context menu:
+Open Task Runner Explorer by right-clicking the Cake script and select **Task Runner Explorer** from the context menu:

 ![Open Task Runner Explorer](art/open-trx.png)